Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 if you fully understand how Lmod works and what is saved as saving environments is rather fragile in Lmod.
-E.g., in the LUMI software stack, saving a collection on the login nodes may not give you the right binaries when working on one of the types of compute nodes, even though tha application modules have the same name and version.
+E.g., in the LUMI software stack, saving a collection on the login nodes may not give you the right binaries when working on one of the types of compute nodes, even though the application modules have the same name and version.
 Also, when saving a collection of modules, the full pathname to each of the module files is saved so *the stored collection will break if modules have to be moved*.